refraction-ray/realspace-RG/README.md

 where 80 should be the number of lines in inputfile **plus 1**, and 4 is the number of total nodes you want to utilize.
 To submit the task, just use `sbatch -N 4 run.sh` .

+If one want to utilize the massive data with `-d` option for each disorder configuration, one should utilize the python3 script in `utils/` to merge files and generate simple data report for further regression or visulization analysis.

-For more scripts in mathematica to generate input files and extract content from output files, together with some basic analysis, see `utils/`.
+For more scripts in mathematica to generate input files and extract content from output files, together with some basic critical behavior analysis, see `utils/`.

 ## Development